microsoft/qTESLA-Library/README.md

 - Protected against timing and cache-timing attacks through regular, constant-time implementation of all operations on secret key material.
 - Support for Windows OS using Microsoft Visual Studio and Linux OS using GNU GCC and clang.
 - Includes portable-C implementations with support for a wide range of platforms including x64, x86 and ARM.
-- Includes AVX2-optimized implementations for x64 platforms running Linux.

 ## Supported Platforms

-**qTESLA v1.0** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux OS.
+**qTESLA v0.1** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux OS.
 We have tested the library with Microsoft Visual Studio 2015, GNU GCC v7.2, and clang v3.8.
 See instructions below to choose an implementation option and compile on one of the supported platforms.